dymmond/lilya/docs/routing.md

 {!> ../docs_src/routing/routes/exception_handlers.py !}
 ```

-The above example illustrates the various levels where the exception handlers can be implemented and follows an
+The above example illustrates the various levels where the exception handlers can be implemented and follows a
 parent order where the order is:

 1. Default application built-in exception handlers.